The Penny Machine on Mars

 And here the story becomes brittle and trite because don't all strange geniuses end up locked away with their own hulking ideas?
 Greatness and success demand a fall and so, like the creative giants before him, Yakiv died alone in a large empty house on some artifical lake in a remote atmosphere bubble on Mars's North Pole.

 Eventually Earth stopped producing pennies and the Mars corporation set up a small penny maker in a side room of the Copper Processing Plant.
 Twice weekly $20,000 of these pennies made their way from the Mars Mint to Cape Tomorrow, where with increasingly little fanfare, they were fed into MPM 5.0.
 They say MPM 8.0 will manufacturer its own pennies, and instantaneously, which will be a big win for Mars, and a nod to the conservationists who argue daily for the careful use of Mars’s resources: time, space, matter, and human effort.

 Mars pennies.
-Some corroded by time and by travel, and thousands careening through space - lost to the vacuum by countless sad-headed humans negotiating the wilderness of the High Frontier.
-You find the really old ones in museums.
-An original MPM 1.0 penny from Yakiv's $273.41.
+Some corroded by time and by travel and thousands careening through space, lost to the vacuum by countless sad-headed humans negotiating the wilderness of the High Frontier.
+You find the really old ones in museums: an original MPM 1.0 penny from Yakiv's $273.41.
 The first penny to leave our solar system and return.
 The first Alpha Centari New Earth minted penny.
 The first penny to be zapped from one corner of Mars to a corner of another planet a trillion light years away.
-The last Mars penny, minted year 5,164,076,567 before the temperature rose and 76 trillion descendants of Earth watched Mercury and then Venus and then Earth and then Mars disappear into the maw of a collapsing sun.
-The last penny, held tightly by the last human hand in our solar system.
+The last Mars penny, minted year 5,164,076,567, before the temperature rose and 76 trillion descendants of Earth watched Mercury and then Venus and then Earth and then Mars disappear into the maw of a collapsing sun.
+The last penny, held tightly by the last human hand to leave our solar system.